kim366/Juliapp/README.md

 ### Exceptions

-In *cxx-julia* two forms of error checking are used: `assert` and exceptions.
+In *Juliapp* two forms of error checking are used: `assert` and exceptions.
 Assertions are only used where there has been a programming mistake, while exceptions can also occur by changing Julia scripts without changing any C++ code.

 #### `jl::error`
 This error is never thrown, but is a base for all other exception types and can thus be caught to handle any Julia-related errors.